Welcome to CEC Health Center!

 Mental Health Clinic

 Monday: 9:00 am – 5:00 pm

 Tuesday: 9:00 am – 7:00 pm

 Wednesday: 9:00 am – 7:00 pm

 Friday: 9:00 am – 5:00 pm

 How To Deal With Ankle Pain

 Ankle pain can be a debilitating experience, and it is crucial to take the necessary steps toward managing it properly.
-Charles Evans Center provides tender and evidence-based care.
+CEC Health Center provides tender and evidence-based care.
 Visit our website if you need a podiatrist in Westbury that accepts Medicaid.
 Depending on the cause and severity of your ankle pain, several treatment options are available.

 First and foremost, rest is the key to relieving ankle pain.
 Refraining from activities that may have caused the pain in the first place is essential.
 If your ankle pain persists beyond a few days of rest, it’s critical to seek medical attention.
 A doctor can help identify the cause and provide an appropriate treatment plan.

 In addition to resting, icing your ankle may also be beneficial in reducing inflammation and relieving some of the pain.
 Applying an ice pack or cold compress (wrapped in a towel) to the affected ankle for 15-20 minutes at a time, several times a day, can be beneficial.